 The other extreme, of course, comes when people worship leisure.
 Too many in our society view work as no more than a means by which leisure may be obtained.
-The Christian does not work in order to rest, but rests in order to work.
-Work is not a necessary evil that must be endured in order to gain maximum pleasure through leisure, but rather a means of glorifying God.
+The Christian does not work in order to rest or rest in order to work; instead, he does both in order to glorify God.
+Work is not a necessary evil that must be endured in order to gain maximum pleasure through leisure.
 The emphasis on leisure has harmed our country in many ways, both through a decrease in effort among workers and through the increased decadence of the sorts of pleasure people give themselves to seeking.